 No. It shouldn’t as it is not an anesthetic.
 If does paralyze the muscles, but it shouldn’t result in numbness.
 If the numbness persists for a couple of days, you should call your physician.

 How long does Botox last?

-Are Filler and Botox the same??
+Are Filler and Botox the same?

-Can I combine it with Juvederm?
+Can I combine Botox with Juvederm?

 Be sure to tell your practitioner about any illnesses you have, any medications or herbal remedies you take, and even if you use illicit drugs.
-You don’t want to find out that your harmless herbal pills are causing you issues with your Botox.
+You don’t want to find out that your herbal pills are causing you issues with your Botox.

 Most importantly, tell your practitioner everything, even if you think it might be minor.
 Drugs and even vitamins and minerals interact in ways that you might not expect.

 If you notice any side effects, contact your practitioner right away.
 Let them know so that they can help you decide if there’s anything you need to do.

 Avoid taking ASA or NSAID such as Ibuprofen to reduce the risk of bruising.
 Other post-treatment recommendations include staying upright for couple of hours, applying pressure and icing the area to help with swelling and bruising.

 Is it safe to go to a Botox party